Kon Kon Kokon

 Kon Kon Kokon (こんこんここん) is a Japanese manga series written and illustrated by Koge-Donbo.
-The manga is in serialisation in Broccoli Books's magazine, Comi Digi +.
+The plot centers around a boy named Ren, who just wants to be popular in school but is secretly a nerdy monster fanatic.
+One day a young girl named Kokon shows up.
+She claims to be a fox that he had helped years ago, and now she wants to return the favor.
+The manga was serialized in Broccoli Books's magazine, Comi Digi + and was later compiled into a single volume.
 In North America, the manga was released by Broccoli Books USA.
-It is about a boy named Ren who just wants to be one of the cool kids, but he secretly is a nerdy monster fanatic.
-That is, until a young girl named Kokon shows up.
-She claims to be a fox that he had helped years ago, and now she wants to return the favor.
+This series remains unfinished as both Comi Digi +, and Broccoli Books USA have since become defunct.
+The single English language manga volume has since received positive reviews.